sghosh685/SmartSip/README.md

 ## 📄 License

+Copyright © 2025 SmartSip.
+All Rights Reserved.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Proprietary software.
+See the [LICENSE](LICENSE) file for details.

 ---